 Isn’t Commercial Office Cleaning Supposed to Make Your Facility Cleaner?

 The whole point of a commercial cleaning service is to make a facility cleaner, not dirtier.
-We want our office cleaning companies to keep illness and bacteria in check, not to spread them around.
+We want our office cleaning services to keep illness and bacteria in check, not to spread them around.
 While it may seem like your commercial janitorial service is doing these things, if they aren’t using a color coded cleaning cloth system, then you aren’t really receiving a proper cleaning.
 A color coordinated cleaning cloth system helps prevent cross contamination in the workplace because it systematically targets and prevents the spread of germs from hotspot to hotspot and stops germs from one surface from easily traveling to another.
 If your commercial cleaning company isn’t paying special attention to these hotspots and touch points, nor using a color coded cleaning system, they are contributing to cross contamination hazards in your facility.
 We know that one sick person can spread pathogens everywhere they go, so imagine what one germ-infested cloth could spread.
 For you, this can mean higher rates of absenteeism, lowered productivity, and even high employee turnover.

 How A Color Coded Cleaning System Can Protect You From the TOILET RAG